 The research conducted by Lei et al. used machine learning combined with molecular descriptors to compare the performance of six classifications and six regression models based on a dataset of 1,403 compounds and 20 representative molecular descriptors.
 The best XGBoost classification prediction model for the test set had an MCC of 0.644, a global accuracy of 82.62% and an AUC of 0.893, while the best SVM regression prediction model for the test set had Radj2of 0.743 for training and q2 of 0.707 for test sets [6].
 Zhang et al. developed predictive classification-based QSTR models for a data set of 1,241 compounds.
 The most effective model is based on the Naïve Bayes (NB) algorithm, achieving an accuracy of 84.3% on the external test set while the internal training set had an overall accuracy of 91.8%.
 [7].
-Wang et al. used six different machine learning methods, including support vector machine (SVM), decision tree (DT), k-nearest neighbour (k-NN), naive Bayes (NB), random forest (RF) and artificial neural network (ANN) to develop classification models for 2,529 toxic and non-toxic respiratory compounds [3].
+Wang et al. used six different machine learning methods, including support vector machine (SVM), decision tree (DT), k-nearest neighbour (k-NN), naive Bayes (NB), random forest (RF), and artificial neural network (ANN), to develop classification models for 2,529 toxic and non-toxic respiratory compounds [3].
 Recently, Jaganathan et al. applied eight different machine learning algorithms to construct models for predicting respiratory toxicity using a dataset of 2,527 compounds and 132 descriptors.
 The support vector machine classifier (SVM) outperformed all other optimised models in 10-fold cross-validation, achieving a prediction accuracy of 86.2% and an MCC of 0.722 on the test set [1].
 Subsequently, they proposed an optimal tree ensemble model on the same dataset, which achieved an accuracy of 85.07% in a 10-fold cross-validation and an accuracy of 86.88% on the test set [8].
 Although previous machine learning models were accurate, they were difficult to apply in practice due to: (i) the absence or weakness of dimensionality reduction techniques, which makes fine-tuning of machine learning hyper-parameters difficult; (ii) overfitting problems, which generate specific decision boundaries with low bias and high variance using a large number of descriptors; and (iii) the lack of explainable predictions, as well as the limited number of compounds used to build the models.

 In this work, we collected an extensive respiratory toxicity dataset containing 2,527 compounds to develop predictive models using the random forest algorithm.
 Before modelling, a feature selection approach based on the ClustOfVar algorithm was implemented to identify informative molecular descriptors associated with respiratory toxicity [9, 10].
 Then, 10-fold cross-validation and external validation sets were used to evaluate the predictive ability of these models.
 Finally, we identified key features that influence the chemical respiratory toxicity prediction.